alexanderhale/home-assistant/README.md

 The remainder of this guide will cover the installation of extensions to Home Assistant, because there are some particularities about the Nexus 7 tablet.

 # Node-RED Installation
-[Node-RED](https://nodered.org/) is a visual automation creation suite, which allows the creation of automation routines beyond the complexity possible with the tools in the basic Home Assistant installation.
+[Node-RED](https://nodered.org/) is a visual automation suite, in which you can create automations beyond the complexity available with the basic Home Assistant tools.
 As the name suggests, Node-RED is build upon NodeJS.

-[AppDaemon](https://github.com/AppDaemon/appdaemon) is a similar tool which allows for the creation of automations in code (rather than a UI), which would be my personal preference - but there are several issues with the compatibility of AppDaemon on Termux in LineageOS.
+[AppDaemon](https://github.com/AppDaemon/appdaemon) is a similar tool which allows for the creation of automations in code, but there are several issues with the compatibility of AppDaemon on Termux in LineageOS.
 Feel free to give the installation of AppDaemon a whirl, but this guide will use Node-RED.

-To get started, install the required packages on the tablet.
-Then, start Node-RED.
+Install the required packages on the tablet, then start Node-RED.
 ```bash
 pkg install nodejs
 npm install node-red